IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``DoiBaseUrlString=https://mds.datacite.org``

-See also these related file settings below:
+See also these related file settings:

 - :ref:`DoiProvider`
 - :ref:`Protocol`